Wednesday, December 29, 2010

 On Amazon last week I ordered The Unofficial Harry Potter Cookbook: From Cauldron Cakes to Knickerbocker Glory--More Than 150 Magical Recipes for Muggles and Wizards by Dinah Bucholz.

+Because it sounded so cool and I can't imagine how fun it's going to be to eat Harry Potter food for Halloween.
 I'm still waiting for that one to arrive.
 I hardly ever buy cookbooks.
 It takes something pretty creative, like Chocolate Never Faileth, by Annette Lyon or something equally alluring to catch my attention.

 I'm not so good with keeping up with Goodreads or Shelfari, but I do read.
 A lot.
 And, let's face it, I would rather spend my time writing books that giving public reviews books I've read.